The Middle Wall of Separation - The Enmity Contained in Ordinances Ephesians 2:14-15

 “He rendered the Law inoperative, along with its commandments and regulations, thus creating in himself one new humanity from the two, thereby making peace,”

 This translation comes from the ISV and certainly sticks with what most Christians believe that Paul was saying.
 It is commonly believed, and I once also believed, that the Apostle was saying that Yeshua abolished the Torah with all of the commandments and teachings and he hung them on the cross.
-Therefore, we as followers of Yeshua are no longer, Jew or Non-Jew, required to obey anything from the Old, worn out, and replaced OLD TESTAMENT.
+Therefore, we as followers of Yeshua are no longer required to obey anything from the old, worn out, and replaced OLD TESTAMENT.
 Yeshua Himself denied that He came to “abolish” the Torah, but stated that He came to fulfill (bring to correct level of understanding) the Torah.

-This poor and biased translation is a classic example of why a person must be careful with what translation they use.
-I love and compare many translations but I know where to draw the line.
+This poor and biased translation (in this verse at least) is a classic example of why a person must be careful with what translation they use.
+I love and compare many translations but try to be careful.
 All Scripture must be analyzed through the lenses of the Jewishness of Messiah, His Jewish disciples that wrote the words, and the Jewish culture that they lived in when written or spoken.

 In conclusion, Yeshua is making a “one new man” out of the two: Non-Jew and Jew.
 The Apostle Paul understands this mystery and knows that in order to do this Yeshua had to tear down the “walls and traditions” of the Jews that excluded the Non-Jews from the promises of Elohim and had alienated them from His covenants.